Case Law Update

 Venue: Sunnyside Park Hotel, Carse O'Gowrie Drive, Parktown, Johannesburg

-The much debated recent decision of the Constitutional Court in the Assign Services case highlights the fact that case decisions have a powerful effect on labour law.
-What was lawful just last week may be unlawful this week due to a decision laid down in the labour dispute system.
+The National Minimum Wage Act became effective on 1 January 2019 and four new labour law amendments are due for approval in the short to medium term.
+The Constitutional Court’s recent reinstatement of 44 Woolworths employees, shows that case decisions have a powerful effect on labour law.
+What was lawful just last week, may be unlawful this week due to a decision laid down in the labour dispute system.

 This ground-breaking seminar will: